wireapp/core-crypto/README.md

 1. Create a new release on github, copying the relevant section from `CHANGELOG.md`
 1. Voilà!

+#### Consider when making a release from a release branch
+1. Isolate the changes to [index.md](docs/index.md) and `CHANGELOG.md` from the release commit itself
+1. After the release is finished, cherry-pick the changes to [index.md](docs/index.md) and `CHANGELOG.md` and get them into `main`
+1. For release series `4.x` and newer, docs upload happens automatically.
+   If you released from the series `3.x` or older, you need to trigger docs upload manually:
+    1. On GitHub, go to the [docs workflow](https://github.com/wireapp/core-crypto/actions/workflows/docs.yml)
+    1. Click the `Run workflow` button
+    1. In the `Use workflow from` dropdown, choose `release/5.x`, in `Tag to checkout` provide your release tag

 ### Publishing Android / JVM bindings